 a genetic heart condition, especially a certain heart rhythm disorder called Brugada syndrome;

 a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker);

 severe low blood pressure, or history of slow heart beats that have caused you to faint;

 a severe or uncontrolled electrolyte imbalance (such as low levels of potassium in your blood); or

 a breathing disorder such as severe COPD (chronic obstructive pulmonary disease).

-To make sure propafenone is safe for you, tell your doctor if you have any of these other conditions:
+To make sure propafenone is safe for you, tell your doctor if you have:

 heart disease or prior heart attack;